Quick Facts

 • 9 mg = 1.500 mL (150.0 units)

-Mazdutide is most commonly administered as a long-acting subcutaneous metabolic peptide.
+Mazdutide is administered as a long-acting subcutaneous metabolic peptide designed for once-weekly dosing.

 - Primary Route: SubQ Injection